GDPR: how to be transparent to data subjects in my research?

 In the case of secondary processing, you don't have to provide this information when:

-- the data subject already has the information, or
+1. the data subject already has the information; or

-- providing the information would involve a disproportionate effort, or is likely to seriously impair achieving the processing's purposes, or even render it impossible.
+2. providing the information would involve a disproportionate effort, in particular for processing for scientific or historical research purposes, or is likely to seriously impair achieving the processing's purposes, or even render it impossible.

-If you use one of these two exceptions for your research, you must always take appropriate technical and organizational measures such as pseudonymizing the data.
+If you use one of these two exceptions for your research, you must always take appropriate technical and organizational measures such as pseudonymizing the data and making the information publicly available.
 In addition, you must motivate/document this exception in Ghent University's GDPR register.

 You can use the checklist in the attachments below (checklist_secundair_ENG) when drawing up your information letter.